-We always suggest to our brides that at least one practice run in their wedding shoes is ideal to be more prepared for the day.
-However during the dancing your shoes gets stepped on or scuffed, what now?
+We suggest to our brides to at least practice once in their wedding shoes to be more prepared for the day.
+However, during the dancing, your shoes might get stepped on or scuffed, now what?
 Wedding shoes are normally made of satin and if they get dirty it has to be cleaned very carefully.

-NOTE: I haven’t tried these tips that I have found on the internet so please be cautious when cleaning your shoes.
-If you are worried of damaging them rather take them to a professional to clean.
+NOTE: We haven’t tried these tips that I have found on the internet so please be cautious when cleaning your shoes.
+If you are worried about damaging them rather take them to a professional to clean.

 Here are a few steps to keep in mind: